pingcap/docs/reference/tools/data-migration/dm-portal.md

 ---
 title: DM Portal Overview
-summary: This document introduces the features of DM Portal.
+summary: Learn the features of DM Portal and how to use it.
 category: reference
 ---